 The charter of the United Nations, article 55 states: “With a view to the creation of conditions of stability and well-being which are necessary for peaceful and friendly relations among nations based on respect for the principle of equal rights and self-determination of peoples, the United Nations shall promote: [inter alia] c. universal respect for, and observance of, human rights and fundamental freedoms for all without distinction as to race, sex, language, or religion.”

-The right to Self-determination leads the list of jus cogens rights.
-It cannot be pushed aside or ignored.
+The right to Self-determination leads the list of jus cogens rights, and therefore cannot be pushed aside or ignored.
 It is an international legal obligation, incumbent on all members of the United Nations that must be reflected throughout the implementation of the Paris Agreement.